ckopec-dev/Stem-Cheatsheets/Deep Learning.md

 - An activation function determines if the neuron fires.
 - A popular modern one is called Rectified Linear Activation (ReLU): returns 0 if x < 0, otherwise returns x.

+## Loss functions

+- Aggregates errors in predictions into a single number
+- It's a measure of a model's predictive performance
+- Lower = better

+### Gradient descent

+- Look around for nearby downhill slopes (go opposite the slope, if the slope is positive)
+- Repeat until uphill in every direction

+### Learning rate

+- Update every weight by subtracting learning rate * slope

+## Backpropagation

+- Sends error from output layer back through previous layers and updates the weights accordlingly

 ## Sample code

 ~~~